jerefrer/indesign-scripts-for-tibetan-booklets-and-pechas/README.md

 # indesign-scripts-for-tibetan-booklets-and-pechas

-A collection of InDesign scripts to help working with Tibetan booklts and pechas.
+A collection of InDesign scripts to help working with Tibetan booklets and pechas.

 ### Add Rinchen Spung Shad